-- Degree to which teachers are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching; - Pupils have access to standards-aligned instructional materials; and - School facilities are maintained in good repair.
+- Degree to which teachers are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching; - Pupils have access to standards-aligned instructional materials; and - School facilities are maintained in good repair

 Teacher Credentials

-Porterville High School 15-16 16-17 17-18
+Porterville High School 16-17 17-18 18-19

-With Full Credential 84 74 74
+With Full Credential 74 74 71

-Without Full Credential 2 9 9
+Without Full Credential 9 9 10

-Teaching Outside Subject Area of Competence 4 5 5
+Teaching Outside Subject Area of Competence 5 5 5

-Porterville Unified School District 15-16 16-17 17-18
+Porterville Unified School District 16-17 17-18 18-19

-With Full Credential • 585
+With Full Credential + • 567

-Without Full Credential + 59
+Without Full Credential • • 74

-Teaching Outside Subject Area of Competence • 19
+Teaching Outside Subject Area of Competence • • 20

 Teacher Misassignments and Vacant Teacher Positions at this School

-Porterville High School 15-16 16-17 17-18
+Porterville High School 16-17 17-18 18-19

 Teachers of English Learners 0 0 0

 Total Teacher Misassignments 0 0 0

-Vacant Teacher Positions 0 3 3
+Vacant Teacher Positions 3 3 1

-\ "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc. Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.
+Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc.

+\Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.

-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2017-18)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2018-19)

-Porterville Unified School District held a Public Hearing on August 24, 2017 and determined that each school has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
+Porterville Unified School District held a Public Hearing on September 13, 2018 and determined that each school has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
 All students, including English Learners, are given their own individual standards-aligned textbooks or instructional materials, or both, in core subjects for use in the classroom and to take home.
-The chart below displays data collected in August 2016, regarding textbooks in use during the 2016-17 school year.
+The chart below displays data collected in August 2018, regarding textbooks in use during the 2018-19 school year.
 In addition, students in the Health and Business Academies are furnished with iPads and the AERO Academy has a cart of Chrome Books to assist students.
 Students in AP English classes who are not in an academy are also provided an iPad.

-Textbooks and Instructional Materials Year and month in which data were collected: August 2017
+Textbooks and Instructional Materials Year and month in which data were collected: Au igust 2018

-Core Curriculum Area Core Curriculum Area Textbooks and Instructional Materials/Year of Adoption
+Core Curriculum Area Textbooks and Instructional Materials/Year of Adoption

 Reading/Language Arts Glencoe/McGraw Hill Adopted 2000

 Globe Book Company Adopted 1999

 MacMillan/McGraw Hill Adopted 1999

 McDougal Littell Adopted 2005

-The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0%
+The textbooks listed are from most recent adoption: Yes

+Percent of students lacking their own assigned textbook:

 Mathematics Addison-Wesley Adopted 2003

+Brooks/Cole

-Brooks/Cole Adopted 2001
+Adopted 2001

+CPM Educational

-CPM Educational Adopted 1999
+Adopted 1999

 McDougal Littell Adopted 2006

 Integrated Math 1,2,3 Adopted 2013

 Big Ideas Integrated Math I, II, III Adopted 2016

 The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0%

 Science Glencoe Adopted 2004

 McDougal Littell Adopted 2006

 Prentice Hall Adopted 2009

 Thomson Learning Adopted 2009

+The textbooks listed are from most recent adoption: Yes

+Percent of students lacking their own assigned textbook:

+Textbooks and Instructional Materials Year and month in which data were collected: August 2018

+Core Curriculum Area Textbooks and Instructional Materials/Year of Adoption

+History-Social Science Glencoe

+Adopted 1999

+McDougal Littell

+Adopted 2006

+McGraw-Hill

+Adopted 1999

+Prentice Hall

+Adopted 1999

-The textbooks listed are from most recent adoption: Percent of students lacking their own assigned textbook: Yes 0.0%
+The textbooks listed are from most recent adoption: Yes

-reitent of students lacking their own assigned textbook: U.U/0
+Percent of students lacking their own assigned textbook: 0.0%

-Textbooks and Instructional Materials Year and month in which data were collected: August 2017 Core Curriculum Area Textbooks and Instructional M aterials/Year of Adoption History-Social Science Glencoe Adopted 1999 McDougal Littell Adopted 2006 McGraw-Hill Adopted 1999 Prentice Hall Adopted 1999 The textbooks listed are from most recent adoption: Yes Percent of students lacking their own assigned textbook: Foreign Language Percent of students lacking their own assigned textbook: 0.0% Health Percent of students lacking their own assigned textbook: 0.0% Visual and Performing Arts Percent of students lacking their own assigned textbook: 0.0%